Tochi-Orams/kanban-js/README.md

 # Build a TO DO app with Core Javascript

-This is a simple task manager write enterily with a pure Javascript and css.
+This is a simple task manager write enterily with a Vanilla Javascript and CSS.

+# Technology i used :

+front : Vanilla JS
+style : HTML/CSS
+icon : material icon

 ## The futures of JavasCript you will learn throught it